-Steve Collar

-(CEO, SES Group, Chairman of the SLT)
+Steve Collar (CEO, SES Group, Chairman of the SLT)

-- Appointed in April 2018. - CEO of SES Networks between May 2017 and April 2018. - Prior to SES, he was CEO of O3b Networks, and has profound experience in several commercial and technical roles at SES WORLD SKIES, New Skies Satellites, Astrium and Matra Marconi Space (now Airbus). - Holds a degree in Mechanical Engineering from Brunel University in London. - Mr Collar is a British national.
+- Appointed in April 2018. - Since 2017 he has been CEO of SES Networks. - Prior to SES, he was CEO of O3b Networks, and has profound experience in several commercial and technical roles at SES WORLD SKIES, New Skies Satellites, Astrium and Matra Marconi Space (now Airbus). - Holds a degree in Mechanical Engineering from Brunel University in London. - Mr Collar is a British national.